BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 cycle up and down, threatening to crush the player.
 It's not a difficult puzzle, but waiting around and instadeath aren't what I play Borderlands for.
 This mod disables them!

+### Sorted Fast Travel

+Sorts the fast travel menu by default, and removes "the" prefix from level names, so everything sorts properly.

 ### Speedier Sandskiffs